Use Source Control with Projects

 You can use projects to work with files under source control.
 Source control stores files in a repository, lets you check files out of the repository to work on and back into it to preserve changes, and lets you see the history of the different versions of files that have been checked in.
-For more information about using source control in MathWorks products, see About MathWorks Source Control Integration.
+For more information about using source control in MathWorks products, see Source Control Integration in MATLAB.

 Projects integrate with two source control systems, Git™ and Subversion® (SVN).